coffeacloudberry/galleria/README.md

 - I want it bug-free,
 - I like receiving feedback without pushing you to sign in a specific social platform.

 I could not find anything cheap complying to the above requirements, and I was interested in learning great web development tools.
 Therefore, I designed a Single Page Application using the [Mithril framework](https://mithril.js.org/), the TypeScript language, and some awesome libraries.
-It is deployed as a serverless application thanks to Vercel.
 To sum up the features:

 - [x] Interactive 3D maps,
 - [x] Interactive charts,